ekankr2/GoFor/README.md

 ---------------------------------
 ```
-I made it because I wanted to go for a trip but I couldn't
+I made it because I wanted to "go for" a trip but I couldn't
 ```